Dante Gabriel Rossetti: A new direction

-Around 1860, Rossetti returned to oil painting, abandoning the dense medieval compositions of the 1850s in favour of powerful close-up images of women in flat pictorial spaces characterised by dense colour.
+In around 1860, Rossetti returned to oil painting, abandoning the dense medieval compositions of the 1850s in favour of powerful close-up images of women in flat pictorial spaces characterised by dense colour.
 These paintings became a major influence on the development of the European Symbolist movement.
-In them, Rossetti's depiction of women became almost obsessively stylised.
-He portrayed his new lover Fanny Cornforth as the epitome of physical eroticism, while Jane Burden, the wife of his business partner William Morris, was glamorised as an ethereal goddess.
-"As in Rossetti's previous reforms, the new kind of subject appeared in the context of a wholesale reconfiguration of the practice of painting, from the most basic level of materials and techniques up to the most abstract or conceptual level of the meanings and ideas that can be embodied in visual form."
-These new works were based not on medievalism, but on the Italian High Renaissance artists of Venice, Titian and Veronese.
+These new works were based not on mediaevalism, but on the Italian High Renaissance artists of Venice, Titian and Veronese.

 In 1861, Rossetti became a founding partner in the decorative arts firm, Morris, Marshall, Faulkner & Co. with Morris, Burne-Jones, Ford Madox Brown, Philip Webb, Charles Faulkner and Peter Paul Marshall.
 Rossetti contributed designs for stained glass and other decorative objects.

-Rossetti's wife, Elizabeth, died of an overdose of laudanum in 1862, possibly a suicide, shortly after giving birth to a stillborn child.
-Rossetti became increasingly depressed, and when Elizabeth was buried at Highgate Cemetery, he interred the bulk of his unpublished poems with her, though he later had them dug up.
-He idealised her image as Dante's Beatrice in a number of paintings, such as Beata Beatrix.